Moccasin Bend: Current amenities

 While areas of the park continue to be developed, there are a few key areas that are currently accessible to the public and allow a glimpse into the unique landscape of Moccasin Bend.
 The National Archeological District includes a 10.5-acre meadow that has been designated the future site of an interpretive center.
 The area is located on Hamm Road, a crucial gateway that runs through Moccasin Bend.
 It is surrounded by industrial tracts of land and is not connected to any other NPS-owned areas.
 This site, unlike most other tracts of land within the National Archeological District, is unlikely to contain archeological resources.
 This feature made it the desired location for the pending interpretive center, which would include development such as a parking lot and restrooms.
 This site will serve as a vital access point for public visitors.

 The Blue Blazes Trail is a 1.5-mile hiking trail located within the National Archeological District.
 This trail existed before the Bend's designation as part of a National Park.
 Prior to the federal governments acquisition of this land, the Blue Blazes Trail, established by members of the Sierra Club, was under city/county management.
 The trail is low lying and contains numerous wetlands, with numerous muddy patches throughout.
-Although efforts are being made to make walking through the muddy patches possible.
+Efforts are being made to make walking through the muddy patches possible.
 Currently there are no interpretive signs along this trail, but there are numerous areas of historical significance nearby, including the site where multiple Paleo-era projectile points were found.
 There is public access to the trails through the trailhead, adjacent to a gravel lot.

 Brown's Ferry Federal Road is a 98-acre tract of land owned by the National Park Service.
 The area was the former site of Moccasin Bend Speedway and also contains portions of land that were part of the John Brown Reservation.
 The site is now home to a 1.2-mile roundtrip hike that traverses over a part of the tract that was used during the Trail of Tears.
 Additionally, this road was used to transport Union supplies during the Civil War in 1863.
 This trail is marked by interpretive signs explaining some of the historical and cultural significance of the route.
 This trail is also open to the public and can be accessed through a parking lot located on Moccasin Bend Road.